Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Massachusetts does not have a voter ID law.
 The only time that you will be asked for identification is if you are a first time voter and did not provide identification information at the time you registered to vote or if you are an inactive voter.
 A voter may become inactive when they or the head of household does not return the Annual Town Census also known as the Street Listing which is mailed in January every year.
 An “inactive” voter will be asked for identification that shows that they live at the address at which they are registered and they will be asked to sign an affirmation of continuous residency.
 If you want to make sure that you are an active voter you may call the Town Clerk's office at (508) 647-6430 Ext 4 and any member of the staff will be able to help you.
 You may change your voter status from inactive to active by re-registering to vote or completing the Annual Town Census.

-You may get an application for an absentee ballot in the Town Clerk’s office or you may download the application at the following link: http://www.sec.state.ma.us/ele/eleabsentee/absidx.htm The application must be submitted to the Town Clerk’s office no later than 12 PM (Noon) on Monday, March 26th for the Annual Town Election.
+You may get an application for an absentee ballot in the Town Clerk’s office or you may download the application at the following link: http://www.sec.state.ma.us/ele/eleabsentee/absidx.htm The application must be submitted to the Town Clerk’s office no later than 12 PM (Noon) on the day prior to the election.
 All absentee ballots must be completed following the instructions which are included when they are mailed out.
 You may also vote, after completing an absentee ballot application, in the Town Clerk’s office during business hours if you find that you will not be able to vote on Election Day.
-Completed absentee ballots must be received by 8 PM (the time the polls close) on election day..
+Completed absentee ballots may be dropped off by a family member but must be received by 8 PM (the time the polls close) on election day.
 A completed absentee ballot, appropriately signed and sealed, may be mailed or dropped off at the Town Clerk’s office but MAY NOT be delivered directly to a polling location.

 Yes.
 The application may be completed by: